Battle of Abukir (1801): Battle

-The French garrison of Alexandria under General Friant, some 2000 French troops and ten field guns in high positions took a heavy toll of a large British force disembarking from a task-force fleet in boats, each carrying 50 men to be landed on the beach.
-The British then rushed and overwhelmed the defenders with fixed bayonets and secured the position, enabling an orderly landing of the remainder of their 17,500-strong army and its equipment.
+The French appeared at the summit and poured a destructive musket volley.
+The lead troops of the 42nd reached the summit before the French could reload and launched a bayonet charge, hurling them back in confusion.
+The French counter attacked with a squadron of cavalry, a second bayonet charge by the 42nd caused them to flee.
+On the left the Guards were attacked by French cavalry and the 54th by a French bayonet charge; both attacks were repulsed.
+The British were now in control of the shore and advanced to expand the bridgehead; the French deserted their guns.

+Aftermath

+By evening the Royal Navy had landed the remainder of the 17,500-strong army and its equipment in an orderly fashion and consolidated control at Aboukir.
 The skirmish was a prelude to the Battle of Alexandria and resulted in British losses of 730 killed and wounded or missing.
 The French withdrew, losing at least 300 dead or wounded and eight pieces of cannon.
 Napoleon later described the British landing as "one of the most vigorous actions which could be imagined".